 What is hormone therapy?

 Hormone therapy can help relieve the symptoms of perimenopause and menopause.
 Hormone therapy means taking estrogen and, if you have never had a hysterectomy and still have a uterus, a hormone called progestin.
-Estrogen plus progestin sometimes is called “combined hormone therapy” or simply “hormone therapy.”
+Estrogen plus progestin is sometimes called “combined hormone therapy” or simply “hormone therapy.”
 Taking progestin helps reduce the risk of cancer of the uterus that occurs when estrogen is used alone.
 If you do not have a uterus, estrogen is given without progestin.
-Estrogen-only therapy sometimes is called “estrogen therapy.”

 How is hormone therapy given?